Tuanhao/Japanese-Card-Game/README.md

 - Go to this website https://jpcg.neocities.org/
 - Just click on card to flip and find the equivalent pairs
 - Vietnamese version available by clicking the button at the page end to fill cards with Vietnamese
+- Anime version is available too!
+I am a fan too :D (Not too difficult if you watch more than 10 anime)
 ### Word pairs
 English word | Japanese word
 ------------ | -------------